Honors in Philosophy

 - Be a Philosophy Major

-- Have an overall GPA of 3.30 or better
+- Have an overall GPA of 3.30 or higher

-- Have a GPA of 3.70 or better in his/her Philosophy coursework taken at UNM
+- Have a GPA of 3.70 or higher in the Philosophy coursework they have taken at UNM

 Grading the Thesis